bonnerac/Weather-Dashboard/README.md

    * featuring dynamically generated date, weather icon, temperature, and humidity.
 * A search history

+The weather information is generated dynamically and site is mobile responsive.

 ## Technologies Used

 For this project, I used: